tdecker91/clove.js/README.md

 Usage
 ========
-To use clove include jQuery and clove.js in your webpage Apply the effect by selecting an object with jQuery and calling the clove method
+To use clove include jQuery and clove.js in your webpage and apply the effect by selecting an object with jQuery and calling the clove method

 ```
 $("#sample").clove();